RemnumOffice/Qt6QuickMongoDB/README.md

    disConnectDB()

    usage :
-          to disconnect database
+          to disconnect database.

+   parameters :
+          no parameters.

    return :
-           no return value
+          no return value.
 ```